feast-dev/feast-workshop/README.md

 ## Overview

-This workshop aims to teach basic Feast concepts and walk you through focuses on how to achieve common architectures
+This workshop aims to teach basic Feast concepts and walk you through how to achieve common architectures.

 ## Pre-requisites
 This workshop assumes you have the following installed: